Skip to main content

 fee_handling = { type = "pay_to_proposer" }

-The fee_handling configuration has three variations:
+The fee_handling configuration has four variations:

 • pay_to_proposer: The rest of the payment amount after deducing the gas fee from a refund is paid to the block's proposer.